network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Server side influence

-Finally, the server-side introduces the same kind of influence on the responsiveness as the client-side.
-With the difference that the responsiveness will be impacted during the downlink load generation.
+Finally, the server-side introduces the same kind of influence on the responsiveness as the client-side, with the difference that the responsiveness will be impacted during the downlink load generation.

 ## Root-causing Responsiveness